 The CAS has available e-mail study groups for those preparing for CAS examinations.
-Information about joining a study group is available in the Online Community under Communities>Discussion Groups.
-Please direct any questions to the CAS webmaster at webmaster@casact.org.
+Information about joining a study group is available in the "E-Mail Study Groups" section of the CAS website.
+Please direct any questions to the CAS Webmaster at webmaster@casact.org.